Fuzzy dark matter halos with repulsive self-interactions: coherent soliton and halo vortex network with moderate self-coupling: Energy distribution and the Length Scales of Granules and Vortices

-The key first quantity thus to examine is the spectrum of the incompressible kinetic energy: this is useful as it coincides with the vortex energy spectrum,\citep{1997PhFl....9.2644N, 1997PhRvL..78.3896N,2012arXiv1202.1863T,2012PhRvB..86j4501B,2012PhRvL.109t5304B}.
+The key first quantity thus to examine is the spectrum of the incompressible kinetic energy: this is useful as it coincides with the vortex energy spectrum \citep{1997PhFl....9.2644N, 1997PhRvL..78.3896N,2012arXiv1202.1863T,2012PhRvB..86j4501B,2012PhRvL.109t5304B}.
 We compute this in the form of the cumulative measure of the incompressible energy density amplitude's Fourier components via~\citep{1997PhFl....9.2644N} \be \tilde{\epsilon}_\mathrm{ke}^{i}(k_r)\equiv\int d\mathbf{\Omega}_k\,k^2\tilde{\epsilon}_\mathrm{ke}^{i}(\mb{k})=\sum_{k_r\leq|\mb{k}|\leq k_r+\Delta k}\tilde{\epsilon}_\mathrm{ke}^{i}(\mb{k}) \ee limiting the range to $k_r\leq|\mb{k}|<k_r+\Delta k$, where $\mathbf{\Omega}_k$ is the solid angle in the momentum space and $\Delta k = 2 \pi/L$ with $L=12L_\mathrm{ref}$.
 The behaviour of $\tilde{\epsilon}_\mathrm{ke}^{i}(k_r)$ vs. $k_r$ is shown in Fig.~\ref{fig:8}(a) for different interaction strengths, with the blue line corresponding to the $g=0$ case previously discussed in~\citep{Liu2023}.
-The figure clearly shows that the addition of interactions, however small, leads to a small shift in the peak value, but no detectable change in the slope beyond the peak, which indicates clear evidence of the existence of well-formed quantum vortex cores.
+The addition of interactions leads to small shift of the position of the peak to larger scales, with a corresponding decrease in the area under the graph and hence the value of the integrated incompressible kinetic energy $E_{\rm kin}^i$, consistent with fig.~\ref{fig:7}.
+We note there is no detectable change in the \emph{slope} of the spectrum beyond the peak, which indicates clear evidence of the existence of well-formed quantum vortex cores.
 Moreover, as already mentioned in~\citep{Liu2023}, a clear $k^{-3}$ tail for large $k$ unveils the quantum vortex core structure where $\rho(r)v(r)\approx\mathrm{constant}$ around vortex cores.
 However, the lack of other prevailing scaling behaviours beyond the peak, such as an extended $k$ regime displaying the conventional Kolmogorov turbulence, suggests the presence of disorder in the vortex tangles and hints at the existence of disorganised quantum (or ``Vinen'' or ``ultraquantum'') turbulence~\citep{Baggaley2012}\footnote{We thank Carlo Barenghi for clarifying the relevant terminology.}.

 A complementary quantity for characterising the vortex tangle spectrum is the incompressible velocity spectrum \be \tilde{f}_\mathrm{ke}^\mathrm{i}=\int d\mathbf{\Omega}_kk^2\int d\mathbf{r}e^{-i\mathbf{k}\cdot\mathbf{r}}\frac{|\mathbf{v}^\mathrm{i}(\mb{r})|^2}{2}\,. \ee For a standard quantum vortex, the spectrum is expected to exhibit $k^{-1}$ at large momenta, reflecting the $v^\mathrm{i}\propto1/r$ behaviour around the vortex core~\citep{1997PhFl....9.2644N}.
 As shown in the inset of Fig.~\ref{fig:8}, we find the scaling at large momentum being $\approx k^{-1.1}$, consistent with what has been found in the full velocity spectrum~\citep{Mocz2017}, and suggesting that $v^\mathrm{i}\propto r^{-0.9}$ with the density around the vortex core being $\propto r^{1.8}$, recovering the standard vortex energy spectrum that $\rho |\mathbf{v}^\mathrm{i}|^2\approx \mathrm{const.}$.
 The peak location of incompressible velocity spectrum is consistent with the peak location of the $\tilde{\epsilon}_\mathrm{ke}^{i}(k_r)$ spectrum.
 The peaks in these spectra provide a characteristic scale that characterises the inter-vortex distance in the halo.